specialize in Foot and Ankle disorders,

 You should not use this information to diagnose or treat a health problem or

 disease without consulting with a qualified healthcare provider.
 Please consult

 your healthcare provider with any questions or concerns you may have regarding

 your condition.
 If

-you have a medical condition,
+have a med condition,

 or have reason to suspect you might have one, then you